-14. Proportion of infectious syphilis case reports by gender of sexual partner and by quarter, 2018 to 2023
+14. Proportion of infectious syphilis cases by reported gender and gender of sexual partner(s), by quarter, 2018 to 2023

 Note: Gender of sexual partner is based on the "gender of sexual partners" variable values collected in Intrahealth Profile EMR which is structured as male, female, transgender and unknown.
 Data shown reflect male, female, and transgender responses only.
+Cases with missing information on gender of sexual partner are excluded.

-Other gender of partner category includes: transgender cases with information on gender of sexual partner(s); female and male cases who reported the gender(s) of their sexual partners as transgender or female and transgender; and female cases who reported the gender(s) of their sexual partners as female, male and female, or male, female and transgender.
+\Other gender of partner category includes: transgender cases with information on gender of sexual partner(s); female and male cases who reported the gender(s) of their sexual partners as transgender or female and transgender; and female cases who reported the gender(s) of their sexual partners as female, male and female, or male, female and transgender.

 15. Proportion of infectious syphilis case reports by aggregated gender of sexual partner categories for BC overall and by health authority, 2018 to 2023 gbMSM (gay, bisexual, and other men who have sex with men) includes male cases who reported having male partners only, male and female partners, male and transgender partners, or male, female, and transgender partners.
 MSW/WSM (men who have sex with women only/women who have sex with men only) includes male cases who reported having female partners only and female cases who reported having male partners only.
 Other includes all other cases for whom there was information on gender of partner(s): transgender cases with information on gender of sexual partner(s); female and male cases who reported the gender(s) of their sexual partners as transgender only or female and transgender; and female cases who reported the gender(s) of their sexual partners as female, male and female, or male, female and transgender.
-Unknown includes cases for whom there is currently no information on gender of sexual partner.

 Note: Gender of sexual partner is based on the "gender of sexual partners" variable values collected in Intrahealth Profile EMR which is structured as male, female, transgender and unknown.
 Data shown reflect male, female, and transgender responses only.
+Cases with missing information on gender of sexual partner are excluded.